-8. MD 5 Business Improvements (Waldorf) - Traffic congestion along Leonardtown Road (MD Business Route 5) between U.S. Route 301 and Post Office Road continues to inhibit the efficient movement of vehicles through this section of highway.
+8. MD 5 Business Improvements (Waldorf) - Traffic congestion along Leonardtown Road (MD 5 Business) between U.S. Route 301 and Post Office Road continues to inhibit the efficient movement of vehicles through this section of highway.
 Gridlock conditions occur during peak hours and weekends in this area.
 We are currently working with Mr. Dennis German and Ms. Marissa Lampart of the SHA project team for a Community Enhancement project along MD 5 Business between US 301 and the CSX railroad right-of-way.
 This project includes the addition of a turn lane from west-bound MD 5 Business onto northbound Old Washington Road.
 We understand that SHA is pursuing land acquisition to provide a much needed right turn lane and further alleviate the traffic congestion at this intersection.
 We appreciate SHA's assistance as we revitalize and improve this corridor of Waldorf.
 We further request that SHA work with the County to improve the MD 5 Business corridor within these same limits to reconstruct the roadway to the Urban Design Standards as outlined in the Waldorf Urban Design Guidelines.
-These improvements will help create the urban landscape for the Waldorf Town Center, while improving safety, mobility, and access management within the corridor.
+These improvements will help create the urban landscape of downtown Waldorf, consistent with the Waldorf Urban Redevelopment Corridor and "Phase One" development plan, while improving safety, mobility, and access management within the corridor.